 Just as Amrita was taking off in Paris, one of her teachers suggested that she move back to her beloved India where she’d be more “in her element” to paint the subjects and culture she so admired.
 It might sound like xenophobic sabotage masked as career advice, but Amrita did think her teacher made an interesting point: there was room to do something different in India.
 “I can only paint in India,” she wrote, “Europe belongs to Picasso, Matisse, Braque….
 India belongs only to me”.
 In 1934, she moved to back to Shimla, India.

 In fact, she became so popular in India rumours started swirling about a romantic relationship with the man who would become India’s first Prime Minister, Jawaharlal Nehru.
 As a public voice for the working class – despite her rather bourgeois upbringing – Nehru was fascinated with Amrita.
-It’s on-record that he visited her in Grakhpur in 1940, and that her paintings were being considered for use in the Congress propaganda for village reconstruction.
+It’s on-record that he visited her in Gorakhpur in 1940 (as well as several times during her exhibit in Lahore in 1937), and that her paintings were being considered for use in the Congress propaganda for village reconstruction (ex. her painting, Three Bullock Carts)

 Unfortunately, her family burned her correspondence with Nehru, given she was married to her Hungarian first cousin, Dr. Victor Egan.
 Not even one Nehru portrait was squeezed out of their friendship.
 She said he would’ve been “too good looking’ to paint.

 Amrita and her husband, Victor, decided to move to the artistically vibrant city of Lahore (present-day Pakistan).
 There, they lived at 23 Ganga Ram Mansions, The Mall.
-Amrita’s studio was on the top floor of the townhouse, and she was just prepping for her first major one-woman show in town, the unthinkable happened when Amrita fell ill – so ill, that she fell into a coma.
-A few days later, at just 28-years-old, she died.
+Amrita’s studio was on the top floor of the townhouse, and she was just prepping for her next major one-woman show in town when the unthinkable happened.
+Amrita fell ill – so ill, that she fell into a coma.
+A few days later, at just 28-years-old, she passed away in December, 1941.

 To this day, there’s a lot of mystery around Amrita’s death.
 Some historians believe she could have died from a failed abortion, or tuberculosis.
 Others suspect foul play, as Amrita continued to have affairs right up until her death.
 Her own mother, for example, believed that the jealous Victor – who would’ve had ample access to harmful substances as a doctor – killed her daughter.
 The mind reels.